sonali091023/90DaysOfDevOps/2026/day-15/day-15-networking-concepts.md

 1. You run curl http://myapp.com:8080 — what networking concepts from today are involved?

+-->curl first resolves myapp.com to an IP address using DNS.
+It then connects to port 8080 using TCP, sends an HTTP request, and receives the server's response if the network path and service are reachable.
+OR we can say,

 --> DNS resolves myapp.com

    TCP connects to port 8080